MatrixManAtYrService/poag/README.md

 ### ask

 ```
-$ echo "are the hypnodrones done yet?" | poag plan
+$ echo "are the hypnodrones done yet?" | poag ask
 ```

 ### issues